Pixel Is Not a Barrier: An Effective Evasion Attack for Pixel-Domain Diffusion Models: Experiment Results

-As quantitatively reported in Table~\ref{tab:attackPDM} and qualitative results in Figure~\ref{qualitative}, compared to previous PGD-based methods incorporating semantic loss, i.e., negative training loss of diffusion models, our method exhibits superior performance in both adversarial image quality and attacking effectiveness.
-And our reported figures has generally stable as reflected in lower standard deviation.
-It is worth noting that even if the adversarial image qualities of the PGD-based methods are far worse than ours, their attacking effectiveness still falls short, suggesting that PDMs are robust against traditional perturbation methods, this finding is also aligned with previous works~\cite{xue2024effectiveprotectiondiffusionbased,xue2024pixelbarrierdiffusionmodels}.
-For AtkPDM$^+$, combined with our latent optimization strategy, the adversarial image quality has enhanced while slightly affecting the attacking effectiveness, still outperforming the previous methods.
+As quantitatively reported in Table~\ref{tab:attackPDM} and qualitative results in Figure~\ref{qualitative}, compared to the previous PGD-based methods incorporating semantic loss, i.e., negative training loss of diffusion models, our method exhibits superior performance in both adversarial image quality and attacking effectiveness.
+In addition, our reported numbers are generally stable, as reflected in lower standard deviation.
+It is worth noting that even if the adversarial image qualities of the PGD-based methods are far worse than ours, their attacking effectiveness still falls short, suggesting that PDMs are robust against traditional perturbation methods.
+This finding is also aligned with previous works~\cite{xue2024effectiveprotectiondiffusionbased,xue2024pixelbarrierdiffusionmodels}.
+For AtkPDM$^+$, combined with our latent optimization strategy, the adversarial image quality has been enhanced while slightly affecting the attacking effectiveness, still outperforming the previous methods.
+Besides unconditional PDMs, we also compare with the previous best method Diff-Protect against a conditional PDM DeepFloyd IF~\cite{DeepFloydIF}, reported in Table ~\ref{tab:deepfloydif}.
+Although the attacking effectiveness of Diff-Protect seems better than ours, this may be due to their adversarial image quality being severely corrupted during the attack.
+Hence, it cannot fulfill our two objectives simultaneously.
+In addition, our framework is extensible to attack LDMs, please refer to Appendix provided in the project page.